 It is believed that the macaron was born in Italy.
 According to legend, Catherine de Medici brought the recipe with her from Italy when she married Henry II of France in 1533.
 Surprisingly, the 16th-century Italian cookbooks mention almond biscuits closely resembling macarons, but under different names.
 The first macarons were just cookies, crunchy on the outside and soft on the inside.
 In 1792, the macarons started to gain fame as two Carmelite nuns sold macaron cookies.
 It was not until the 1830s that bakers served the two-by-two by adding jams, liqueurs, and spices.

 #Fact 2 Ladurée Paris sells over 4,000,000 macarons per year

-Ladurée is one of the most popular macaron makers in Paris and many people rate it as the best macaron shop in the city.
+Ladurée is one of the most popular macaron makers in Paris, and many people rate it as the best macaron online shop in the city.
 In fact, Ladurée is so popular that it has now opened shops not only all around Paris but also all over the world.
 Ladurée’s macarons are offered in the standard size as well as a mini version.
 As per an estimate, the four Laudrée shops in Paris collectively sell 12,000 macarons per day — approximately 4.3 million per year.

 #Fact 3 Macaron Day in New York City

 Famed pastry chef Francois Payard founded the first Macaron Day in New York City in March of 2010.
 To celebrate the French treat, participating bakeries in New York City offer free macarons to customers.
 A portion of macaron sales is donated to City Harvest, a non-profit organization that feeds more than two million New Yorkers each year.
 The NYC celebration coincides with the original Jour du Macaron in Paris, founded by Pierre Hermé.